Red Mark Logo

 How to be both fashionable and guarantee that your package will take longer than necessary to arrive.

-A great method to insure your order takes a bit more time than necessary to reach you is to type everything 1n the order form - name, address, city, etc. - in lower case characters, or less hip, but equally effective, all in upper case.
+A great method to insure that your order takes a bit more time than necessary to reach you is to type everything in the order form - name, address, city, etc. - in lower case characters.
 Getting that little finger to hold down the shift key for the first letter of your name or city is oh so eighties isn't it.
 This works especially well if you have a particularly complex name, perhaps one that looks kind of like it might be the name of a street, park or sports stadium.
 Something like Cherimoyas Pineapple on East Melodie Lane.
-If you type cherimoyas pineapple and east melodie lane, it takes just a little extra time for us to figure out exactly what goes where resulting in the order getting dumped into a waiting queue until we can take a little extra time with it.
-The point is, if someone at our office has to retype all or part of your address it introduces the possibility of error.
+If you type cherimoyas pineapple and east melodie lane, it takes just a little extra time for us to figure out exactly what goes where, resulting in the order getting dumped into a waiting queue until we can take the extra time to make sure it's correct.
+The point is; if someone at our office has to retype all or part of your address it not only takes longer to process your order, but introduces the possibility of an address error, which may delay it for weeks, depending on where you're located and what rules your local postal service follows.

 If you live in an apartment complex and neglect to add your apartment number you'll also be eligible to have your credit card billed for the extra charge that UPS bills us for an incomplete address.